 - 1 butt half, bone-in ham, 6-9 lbs (1 lb of ham serves 2-3 people)

-- 3 cans (12 oz each) Coke (enough to cover bottom of roasting pan, but not touch ham)
+- 3 cans (12 oz each) Coca-Cola (enough to cover bottom of roasting pan, but not touch ham)

 - Preheat oven to 325 degrees.

-- Bake ham with 3 cans of Coke, tented with aluminum foil, for 1 hour.
+- Bake ham with 3 cans of Coke poured into the bottom of the roasting pan, tented with aluminum foil, for 1 hour.
 (Coke should cover the bottom the roasting pan, but not touch the ham.)
-Meanwhile prepare the glaze.
+Meanwhile prepare the glaze.1 butt half, bone-in ham, 6-9 lbs (1 lb of ham serves 2-3 people), 3 cans (12 oz each) Coca-Cola

 - Reduce 2 cans of Coke for the glaze to 1/2 cup over medium-low heat, about 40 minutes (watch carefully to prevent from over-reducing).
-Mix in remaining ingredients and simmer to dissolve.
+Mix in remaining ingredients and simmer to dissolve.2 cans (12 oz each) Coca-Cola, 3/4 cup dark brown sugar, 1/4 cup yellow mustard, 1/4 cup fresh lime juice, 2 tbsp dark rum, 1 tbsp ground dry mustard, pinch of salt

 - After baking the ham for 1 hour, uncover it and begin glazing, brushing every 15 minutes during the last hour of baking.
 (Check to make sure there is still some Coke in the bottom of the pan; add more as needed.)
 Remove the ham once an internal temperature of 110 degrees F is reached if it's an already cured ham.
 If you have a partially cooked ham, make sure the internal temperature is 160 degrees F. Allow ham to rest 15 minutes, carve, and serve warm.